Masmik/kottans_frontend/README.md

 Maybe I spent less time to understand where I made mistake if I did not disable login via password and leave input through keys that did not work.

+#### **Extra materials**

+In the first article was written a plan for studying the Python.
+I think, the general idea of this article is that before starting studying you need to have a general plan that will already be adjusted in the process.
+It will help to see the progress and understand the way how to move on.

+But the second article was really very sensible.
+Earlier I heard few words about WebSockets and nothing about HTTP2/SSE, after reading I understood the main principles, differences between them.
+And want to try to create and establish WebSockets connection.

 So this lesson really taught me a lot.